joannakl/cs102/projects/project4_flood.markdown

 <div class="content-inner" markdown=1>

 If your program does not compile or if it crashes (almost) every time it is run, you will get a zero on the assignment.
-Make sure that you are submitting functioning and documented code, even if it is not a complete implementation so that you can get partial credit.
+Make sure that you are submitting functioning code, even if it is not a complete implementation so that you can get partial credit.

-If the program does not adhere to the specification, the grade will be low and will depend on how easy it is to figure out what the program is doing and how to work with it.

 The grade will be determined by several factors:
-- 45 points: class correctness: correct behavior of methods of the required classes (this will be determined by the autograder), these points will be assigned as follows:
+- 60 points: class correctness: correct behavior of methods of the required classes (this will be determined by the autograder), these points will be assigned as follows:
 	- 0 points: code passes fewer than a half of the autograder tests
-	- 20 points: code passes [50-70)% of the autograder tests
+	- 30 points: code passes [50-70)% of the autograder tests
-	- 35 points: the code passes [70-80)% of the autograder tests
+	- 36 points: the code passes [70-80)% of the autograder tests
-	- 40 points: the code passes [80-90)% of the autograder tests
+	- 44 points: the code passes [80-90)% of the autograder tests
-	- 45 points: the code passes 90% or more of the autograder tests
+	- 52 points: the code passes [90-95)% of the autograder tests
-- 60 points: correctness: correct behavior of the three algorithms and the `Map` class
+	- 60 points: the code passes 95% or more of the autograder tests
 - 20 points: design and the implementation of your code
 - 10 points: efficient implementation of the required methods (this will be determined by a code review).
 Efficient design avoids recomputing the same results multiple times.
 It also means that the algorithms do not consider unnecessary location while exploring the map of grid points.
 - 10 points: proper documentation, program style and format of submission (this will be determined by a code review)

 Note that if you do not implement a particular algorithm according to the specification (for example, your recursive algorithm is not recursive), all the correctness points will be subtracted for that part of the program.